Bridgeway Program: Grades 7 – 9 (under 16 years of age)

 Common services provided:

-- First Nations Support worker, Youth and Family counsellor, and Work experience coordinator.
+- Indigenous Support worker, Youth and Family counsellor, and Work Experience coordinator

 - To work within established structures such as current classroom management structures, current behavioural rules, and IEP expectations.

-- As a key member of the IEP team, it is the responsibility of the case manager to coordinate instruction, monitor strategies/goals, and related services for students.
+- As a key member of the IEP or Student Learning Plan team, it is the responsibility of the teacher to coordinate instruction, monitor strategies/goals, and related services for students

 - Monitoring, planning, and initiating assessment.

-- IEP updates/reporting at different points in the year.
+- IEP/SLP updates/reporting at different points in the year

 Academic programming at Bridgeway: